PsychoDude/vtol-app/src/checklists/f45a/landing-runway.md

-# F-45A Runway Landing Checklist
+# F-45A Ghost Runway Landing Checklist

 1. Contact Tower For Permission to Land.
 2. Line Up with Runway (Note: Runway Number Indicates its Heading in Tens of Degrees).